mirrorjs/mirror/docs/api.md

   }
 })

+// `toReducers()` will generate an object whose keys are model names and values are corresponding reducers,
-// will create a reducer for all currently defined models const reducer = mirror.toReducer()
+// then combine them by `combineReducers` will create a single reducer to be used to create the store. const reducer = combineReducers(mirror.toReducers())

+// create the store
 const store = createStore(reducer)

 store.getState()